Guides 10 min read · March 13, 2026

 In-store purchases require showing proof.
 Bring one of these:

 No school email yet?
 When registering for UNiDAYS, select "I don't have a school email" and upload your acceptance letter.
-Review takes 1-2 business days.
+Most verifications are instant; manual review takes under 24 hours.

 Which MacBook Neo Should Students Choose?